-The Gini index is a synthetic indicator of sales inequalities (value or volume).
+The Gini index is a synthetic indicator of sales inequality (value or volume).
 It varies between 0 and 1.

-It is equal to 0 in a situation of perfect equality where all pharmacies would achieve the same turnover on the studied market.
+It is equal to 0 in a situation of perfect equality where all pharmacies would achieve the same sales in the market under study.

-Conversely, a Gini index equal to 1 would indicate the most unequal situation possible where a single pharmacy alone would achieve all the sales on the market.
+Inversely, a Gini index equal to 1 would indicate the most unequal situation possible where a single pharmacy would achieve all the sales in the market.

-A drop in the Gini index observed between two dates indicates an overall decrease in inequalities.
-Conversely, an increase in the index reflects an overall increase in inequalities.
+A decrease in the Gini index observed between two dates indicates an overall decrease in inequality.
+Conversely, a rise in the index reflects an overall increase in inequality.

-Either a global pharmacy activity, all markets combined, with a Gini index equal to 0.4 over a given period,
+Let's say overall pharmacy activity in all markets has a Gini index of 0.4 over a given period,

-Or a market studied with a Gini index of 0.7 over the same period.
+or a market under study has a Gini index of 0.7 over the same period.

-Thus, over the period studied, the market studied shows more disparities than the overall pharmacy activity.
+Thus, over the period studied, the market studied shows more disparities than overall pharmacy activity.

-The Gini index can be translated into English by Gini index.
+The Gini index can be translated into English as Gini index.

 Sales & Marketing Advanced